coralogix/coralogix-azure-serverless/BlobViaEventGrid/README.md

 **Function App Service Plan Type** - The type of the Function App Service Plan.
 Choose Premium if you need vNet Support.

 **Debug Mode** - The debug mode to apply to the function app.
 Set to 'true' to enable debug mode.

+**Enable Log Metadata** - Whether to enable logging metadata including the blob name and path.